Ditchcarbon

 Technicolor's reported carbon emissions

-In 2021, Technicolor reported total carbon emissions of approximately 90,069,000 kg CO2e, which includes 4,756,000 kg CO2e from Scope 1, 85,313,000 kg CO2e from Scope 2, and significant contributions from Scope 3 emissions, notably 3,440,000,000 kg CO2e from the use of sold products.
-The company has committed to ambitious climate targets, aiming for an 80% absolute reduction in emissions by 2030, with a long-term goal of achieving Net Zero by 2050.
+In 2021, Technicolor, headquartered in the US, reported significant carbon emissions across various scopes.
+The total emissions for Scope 1 amounted to approximately 4,756,000 kg CO2e, while Scope 2 emissions reached about 85,313,000 kg CO2e.
+Notably, the company has not disclosed any Scope 3 emissions data for that year.
+Technicolor has committed to ambitious climate targets, aiming for an 80% absolute reduction in emissions by 2030, with a long-term goal of achieving Net Zero by 2050.
 This commitment aligns with the Science-Based Targets initiative (SBTi) and the Net Zero Standard, which Technicolor adopted at the end of 2021.
-The company is actively working to develop a comprehensive understanding of its Scope 3 emissions profile to support these targets.
+The company is actively working to develop a comprehensive understanding of its Scope 3 emissions profile, which is crucial for meeting its climate objectives.
+The emissions data reported by Technicolor is cascaded from its parent company, Vantiva S.A., reflecting the corporate family's commitment to sustainability.
+The company is on track to validate its targets and further enhance its climate strategies in the coming years.

 Unlock detailed emissions data